The Soviet Union Helped Create The SR-71, Unknowingly

 The Closest Missile To An SR-71

 Well over a hundred missiles were shot at the SR-71, but the Blackbird was just too fast and its jamming technology was too sophisticated for one to ever catch up.
 The jamming technology used in the SR-71 essentially denied the missile from receiving any updated information from the Blackbird.
 Once the missile was jammed, the SR-71 used its breakaway speed to create a gap that couldn’t be closed.
 The closest a missile ever got was 1.5 miles from an SR-71.
-These SR-71 Facts were compiled by Military Machine.

 The SR-71 Was Designed In Secret